 With or without a pre-nup, there are often no winners when it comes to divorce, including financially.

 Having to pay for a large and unexpected expense can leave nothing left in the bank to cover other costs.

 From utility bills to parking fines, bills left unpaid can quickly mount up into huge debt.

 Every homeowner is familiar with the dreaded words, ‘your home may be repossessed if you fail to keep up repayments on your mortgage’.

 Even with enough money coming in, failing to budget and live within our means can spell financial disaster.

 A university education doesn’t automatically lead to a high-paying job, but graduates who don’t pay off their loans can be on the road to bankruptcy.

 Bankruptcy can be a worrying burden, but with expert guidance, there’s light at the end of the tunnel.
+Are you considering going bankrupt to clear your debts?
 Irwin Insolvency can help by providing clear, practical and compassionate advice on any personal and business financial stresses.